 In order to make use of the PyMedPhys library, you’ll need Python installed on your workstation.
-On Windows we recommend that you install the Anaconda Python distribution.
-Download the latest Anaconda version from here.
+Below are some recommended instructions for installing Python based upon your OS.

-On Linux or MacOS we recommend not using your system Python and instead managing your Python installation using something like pyenv.
+On Linux or MacOS we recommend not using your system Python and instead managing your Python installation using pyenv.

 Once you have Python you can now install PyMedPhys via pip by typing the following in a terminal or command prompt:

 You can copy this command directly into a Windows command prompt.

 You may need to open and close your terminal if you have only just installed

 [user] option is needed to install pymedphys with its